 Luggage transport from village to village can be arranged for an additional $350 per vehicle (sufficient for groups of 2-8 persons).

-Alternatives: Public marshrutka from Tbilisi, Zugdidi, or Kutaisi.
+Alternatives: Public marshrutka from Tbilisi, Zugdidi, or Kutaisi to Mestia, then taxi to Becho.
 Train from Tbilisi to Zugdidi.
-Plane from Natakhtari (Tbilisi) or Kutaisi to Mestia (irregular service).
+Plane from Natakhtari (Tbilisi) or Kutaisi to Mestia (irregular service), then taxi to Becho.

 The Complete Svaneti Experience